Home /

 Whether you want to reduce heating costs in your home or make good use of your garage space, properly installing the right type of insulation is key to it’s effectiveness.

-Applying an additional Layers – Its only worth using an extra layer of Low-E Insulation if you also have an airspace beside the foil surface.
-There is not great benefit in doubling up the insulation.
+Applying additional Layers – Its only worth using an extra layer of Low-E Insulation if you also have an airspace beside the foil surface.
+There is no great benefit in doubling up the insulation.
 To learn more about how airspaces work visit our blog page.

 Clean down the garage door with a damp cloth to remove any dust that may have settled.
 Pay extra attention to removing dust from the struts of the garage door as these will be the main contact points for adhesion and any dust will keep the tape from holding.

 Apply double sided tape to the struts of the garage door making sure to cover the whole frame.
-At this point, don’t remove the paper baking on the exposed face of the tape.
+At this point, don’t remove the paper backing on the exposed face of the tape.

-Using your hand or a plastic squeegee, apply pressure to the double sided tape all the way around the frame to make sure it is securely fix.
+Using your hand or a plastic squeegee, apply pressure to the double sided tape all the way around the frame to make sure it is securely fixed.

 Remove the protective paper to expose the sticky face of the tape.